bestit/commercetools-product-slug-router-bundle/README.md

     # Which priority has this router in the cmf chaining?
     priority:             0

     # Service id for the repositry loading products with their slug.
+You should fulfill the provided interface.
     repository:           ~

     # Which route name is used for a positive match?